 Jo’s commitment to facilitating the healing and flourishing of her communities extends through both her writing and consulting backgrounds.
 She was an editor of the health and spirituality section of a magazine for women of color in the Bay Area and also served as a co-owner for a collective community health center in Brooklyn, Third Root, led by multiracial, multinational, intergenerational, dis/abled, fat, immigrant, working class, LGBT/gender non-conforming healers.
 Third Root offers accessible healing through yoga, meditation, acupuncture, massage, and herbs.

 Although asana is by no means the most important or defining aspect of a Yoga practice, many students seek an experience with some focus on physiological means toward Yoga’s many benefits.
-In answer to requests, asana photos are included in the album of photos to the left, many from Jo’s Around the World in 30 Asanas project, a series documented in The Elephant Journal online.
+In answer to requests, asana photos are included in the album of photos to the left, many from Jo’s Around the World in 30 Asanas project, a series of articles documented in The Elephant Journal online.

 To read a few testimonials from former students, please visit the testimonial page.